 The Advisory Committee consisted of City directors and staff from agencies such as the Department of Public Works, Baltimore City Health Department, Fire Department, and Department of General Services, as well as representatives from the community, business leaders, Maryland Emergency Management Agency, the Port of Baltimore, and Baltimore Gas & Electric.
 The Advisory Committee met three times during the summer of 2018.
 Additionally, members participated in subcommittees based on their specific areas of expertise.
-These subcommittees-Strategies, and Equity and Outreachalso communicated regularly by email before and after the in-person meetings.
-The Advisory Committee membership (included all who were invited to attend) is included in Table 1 and additional information on the meetings of the Committee is in Table 2 and in Appendix 1-1: Advisory Committee Meetings.
+These subcommittees-Strategies, and Equity and Outreach-also communicated regularly by email before and after the in-person meetings.
+The Advisory Committee information on the meetings of the Committee is in Table 2 and in Appendix 1-1: Advisory Committee Meetings.